kami2012/AcousticIndicesPredictBirdCommunityRecovery/guidelines-for-practitioners.md

 ## Step 1: Collect Sound Recordings

 **Description:** Record audio in all plots of your study region, ensuring coverage across different times of day and all relevant habitat types to obtain a representative dataset.
+Make sure that all recordings use the same settings (e.g., sampling rate, duration, ...) to ensure comparability.

 **Input:**